zachvalenta/notes-sw/za/hw.md

 CONSIDERATIONS
 * ✅ Mac: familiarity, hardware
-* ❌ Windows: pyenv is second-class citizen, WSL just something else to debug, unused to keybindings
+* ❌ Windows: WSL just something else to debug, unused to keybindings
 * ❌ Linux: no Ableton, hardware, apps, bluetooth https://github.com/darkhz/bluetuith but if you do... https://www.youtube.com/@optimumtech/videos
 > be like having American Express